 Fit to Child

-Our newborn model is a Huggable Images doll who weighs 7 lbs and is 17 inches long.
+Our newborn model is a Huggable Images doll who weighs 7 pounds and is 17 inches long.
 With the harness straps on the inner set of slots, the Comfy Convertible offered a solid harness fit.

-This sassy model is 14 months old, 23 lbs and is 26 inches tall.
+This sassy model is 14 months old, 23 pounds and is 26 inches tall.
 With the harness on the outer set of loops, the seat fit her well.
 She’s got plenty of room to grow and her mom loved how lightweight the seat is!

 2 Years Old

 This model has grown up modeling seats for CSFTL.
-He’s now 2 years old, weighs 30 lbs, and is 34 inches tall.
+He’s now 2 years old, weighs 30 pounds, and is 34 inches tall.
 With the harness on the outer set of loops, he’s still got some room to grow.

 Installation: Forward Facing